Coat

-A coat typically is an outer garment for the upper body as worn by either gender for warmth or fashion.
-Coats typically have long sleeves and are open down the front and closing by means of buttons, zippers, hook-and-loop fasteners, toggles, a belt, or a combination of some of these.
-Other possible features include collars, shoulder straps and hoods.
+A coat is typically an outer garment for the upper body, worn by any gender for warmth or fashion.
+Coats typically have long sleeves and are open down the front, and closing by means of buttons, zippers, hook-and-loop fasteners (AKA velcro), toggles, a belt, or a combination of some of these.
+Other possible features include collars, shoulder straps, and hoods.